kurves/TOM/tasks/README.md

 ![completed](https://user-images.githubusercontent.com/84717663/144417287-7065804f-a55c-43ef-831d-78b9a0238e4a.PNG)

-The delete button deletes a task if the selsected item matches the todo's id.
+The delete button deletes a task if the selected item matches the todo's id.
 I used the Math.random() function to generate the ids.
-It isn't a reliable a way to generate ids for huge projects, use a designated library instead.
+It isn't a reliable a way to generate ids for huge and real life projects, use a designated library instead.

 ![delete](https://user-images.githubusercontent.com/84717663/144417740-9c426866-2704-4dec-a4a6-ad5c8301d582.PNG)